redelivre/redelivre/src/wp-content/plugins/sharepress/readme.txt

 = I'm having trouble.
 Where can I get support? =

-Documentation for SharePress is available [here](http://aaroncollegeman.com/sharepress/help?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).
+Documentation and support sfor SharePress are available [here](http://fatpanda.zendesk.com).

-E-mail based tech support is available to PRO customers.
-All you have to do is [buy a key](http://aaroncollegeman.com/sharepress?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).
+E-mail based tech support is available to Pro customers.
+All you have to do is [buy a key](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).

 == Changelog ==

+= 2.2.13 =
+* Change: Tweak documentation formatting.

+= 2.2.12 =
+* Change: SharePress Multi-Site and Multi-Network configuration made easier http://aaroncollegeman.com/sharepress/help/whats-the-best-way-to-use-sharepress-with-multisite-wordpress/
+* Change: Make it possible to take advantage of centralized license key configuration without forcing the use of a single Facebook app across the multi-site or multi-network installation
+* Added: Support for Facebook's [new article Open Graph meta tags](https://developers.facebook.com/blog/post/2013/06/19/platform-updates--new-open-graph-tags-for-media-publishers-and-more/) article:publisher and article:author

 = 2.2.11 =
 * Fix: Compatible with Twitter's API v1.1